n1nj4sec/pr0cks-py/README.md

 # pr0cks
-python script to transparently forward all TCP and DNS traffic through a socks / HTTPS proxy (CONNECT) (like ssh -D) using iptables -j REDIRECT target
+python script to transparently forward all TCP and DNS traffic through a socks / HTTPS proxy (CONNECT) (like ssh -D) using iptables -j REDIRECT target.
+Only works on linux for now.

 ## Features :
 - set up a local transparent proxy compatible with socks4 socks5 and HTTP CONNECT proxies allowing to forward any TCP traffic transparently using iptables
 - set up a local transparent DNS proxy translating UDP port 53 requests to TCP allowing DNS traffic to go through a proxy without UDP support (like ssh -D option)
 - DNS caching mechanism to speed up the DNS resolutions through pr0cks

-# example: let's rock
+# Usage example: let's rock
 As an example we will use the socks5 proxy of openssh (the option -D)
 ```bash
 $ ssh -D 1080 user@sshserver